 This is the best soup I have ever made, according to my husband, who loves salmon so much that he could eat it every day.
-When I get salmon, I try to make it a very special dish because salmon is a treat for both of us. —Hidemi Walsh, Plainfield, Indiana
+Salmon is a treat for both of us, so when I get some, I try to make it a very special dish like this one. —Hidemi Walsh, Plainfield, Indiana

 Recommended: 42 Recipes to Boost Your Vitamin D

 VERIFIED BY Taste of Home Test Kitchen

 - 1 large potato, peeled and cut into 1-1/2-inch pieces

 - 1 large carrot, cut into 1/2-inch-thick slices

 - 1/4 cup reduced-fat evaporated milk

 - 1/2 pound salmon fillet, cut into 1-1/2-inch pieces

 - 1/4 teaspoon pepper

 - Place first four ingredients in a saucepan; bring to a boil.
 Reduce heat to medium; cook, uncovered, until vegetables are tender, 10-15 minutes.